Fauci to testify at a fraught time for US pandemic response | WTOP

 About 2.3 million Americans have been sickened in the pandemic, and some 120,000 have died, according to data from Johns Hopkins University.

-As head of the National Institute of Allergy and Infectious Diseases, Fauci will be joined before the House Energy and Commerce Committee by CDC director Dr. Robert Redfield, FDA chief Dr. Stephen Hahn, and Adm.
-Brett Giroir, head of the U.S. Public Health Service.
+As head of the National Institute of Allergy and Infectious Diseases, Fauci will be joined before the House Energy and Commerce Committee by CDC director Dr. Robert Redfield, FDA chief Dr. Stephen Hahn and the head of the U.S. Public Health Service, Adm.
+Brett Giroir.

 Giroir was tapped by the White House to oversee the expansion of coronavirus testing.
 But he gained notoriety after a whistleblower complaint flagged him for trying to push a malaria drug touted by Trump to treat COVID-19 without conclusive scientific evidence.
 The FDA has since withdrawn its emergency use authorization for hydroxychloroquine.